 The Shopify URL structure is the way products and collections URLs are organized in your store.
 And the fact that Shopify limits the editing of URL structure has historically raised questions about how SEO-friendly Shopify is.

 In this article, we’ll go through a few elements of the Shopify URL structure, including product, collection, and blog URL structures.
-We’ll also walk through how to change them in Shopify from the default settings.
+We’ll walk you through how to change Shopify URL handles of any page or force a collection-based product URL structure.

 Shopify product URL structure can be confusing because it can seem inconsistent and unfriendly to both users and search engines by creating duplication.